Berger101/product-comparison-site/README.md

 git commit -m "Prepare for Heroku deployment"
 ```

-- In Heroku dashboard in the settings of you're app update the config vars to match the .env file in you're project directory and add your environment variables (e.g., Database URL, Django secret key, Cloudinary URL), excatly to match.
 - In Heroku dashboard where you created your new app in the deploy tab conntect your github and then deploy your branch.
 - Open your deployed app in the browser: